MaSe69/dssb/md/30_Julia/julia_20_df_ops.md

     mat = transpose(ma)
     mat = ma'

+The matrix mat holds the transposed matrix.

-Finally, you need to get back to a dataframe
+Finally, you need to get back to a new dataframe, dfT,

 >
     dfT = DataFrame(mat, :auto)

-and to adjust the column names.
+and to adjust the column names later.
 Mind the second parameter ("auto") which is required in higher versions of DataFrames.

 ### Invert